Only N3048EP-ON, N3048ET-ON, N1148T-ON and N3132PX switches support this feature.

 If the user operation makes change to the above files, you need to manually run the configuration saving command to save these files from the RAM to the flash.
 For details, please refer to Configuration Saving Guide and copy running-config startup-config.

-Step2 Add the file path to the backup list (the file that you want to be saved even after power off), to backup_files file.
+Step1 Add the file path to the backup list (the file that you want to be saved even after power off), in /mnt/open/picos/backup_files file.

-For example, regarding the running system is PICOS, if you want to backup /home/admin/a.txt, you need to add /home/admin/a.txt to the backup file list.
+For example, if you want to backup /home/admin/a.txt, then add /home/admin/a.txt to the backup file list: